By dentist Dr. Richard Mitchell

 Some research suggests that canker sores on the tongue may be the result of the body's own defenses attacking and destroying the normal cells of the tongue surface.
 This is medically called an auto-immune reaction.

-The best toothpaste that does NOT contain sodium lauryl sulfate is from TheraBreath.
-I actually recommend the TheraBreath Oxygenating toothpaste, which I believe is a bit better than the standard one!
+The BEST toothpaste that does NOT contain Sodium Lauryl Sulfate is from TheraBreath.
+I recommend the standard TheraBreath toothpaste, available from Amazon.

 Some studies in the United Kingdom show that about 20% of patients get canker sores due to nutrition problems.
 The main problem areas usually include iron, folic acid and vitamin B 12.
 Vitamin C can also play a role, as it can affect how iron is absorbed.

-A very small number of patients may get canker sores as part of general problems with digestion, for example difficulty digesting certian types of food.
+A very small number of patients may get canker sores as part of general problems with digestion, for example difficulty digesting certain types of food.

-In people who are prone to getting tongue ulcers, stress can bring on an attack.
+In people who are prone to getting tongue ulcers or a sore tongue, stress can bring on an attack.
 They may tend to get ulcers on the tongue anyway, but a particularly stressful time at work or in the home can trigger more frequent and more extensive ulcer formation.

 There may be a hormonal factor, too, because many women only get canker sores on the tongue during certain phases of their monthly cycles.
 Also, a lot of women who regularly get tongue ulcers seem to have a big improvement when they are pregnant.
 Hormone therapy has been used to treat some women, successfully.